jipson7/unix-lm-toolkit/README.md

 The executables will then be copied into the bin/ directory, and the library file SLM2.a will be copied into the lib/ directory.

-For "little-endian" machines (eg those running Ultrix, Linux) the variable "BYTESWAP_FLAG" will need to be set in the Makefile.
+For "big-endian" machines the variable "BYTESWAP_FLAG" will need to be set in the Makefile.
 This can be done by editing src/Makefile directly, so that the line

-#BYTESWAP_FLAG  = -DSLM_SWAP_BYTES
+BYTESWAP_FLAG  = -DSLM_SWAP_BYTES

 is changed to

-BYTESWAP_FLAG  = -DSLM_SWAP_BYTES
+\#BYTESWAP_FLAG  = -DSLM_SWAP_BYTES

 Then the program can be installed as before.